All home matches start at 7:00, with gates opening at 6:00. Tickets cost $5 and can be purchased at the gate before the match.

 Vieira played in the PDL for the Pittsburgh Riverhounds U23 in 2016.

-USL Memphis has acquired Memphis City FC and will operate it as a Premier Development League (PDL) franchise starting with the 2018 PDL season, with the first match set for Saturday, May 12.
+USL Memphis has acquired Memphis City FC and will operate it as a Premier Development League (PDL) franchise starting with the 2018 PDL season.

 “We applaud all of the work that Doug Kranz and Dan Collins did to establish Memphis City, and we look forward to building upon their success,” USL Memphis President Craig Unger said.
 “This is an exciting first step in unifying professional soccer in Memphis.”